pedroramaciotti/LogDiv/README.md

 * Example 1 uses a short dataset to show how to use LogDiv
 * Example 2 uses a dataset of more than 100 thousands of requests to show what kind of results can be obtained

 These examples (dataset, script and yaml file) can be found in *datasets* directory.
+These YAML files are self-explanatory.

 ### Example 1
 The following example illustrates the entries format of the package.